soverenio/docs/docs/miscellaneous/faq.md

 The gateway consists of a proxy (a Traefik fork), asynchronous messaging system (Apache Kafka), and custom detection component which discovers PII.
 The proxy extracts payloads from each request and response and sends those payloads to the detection component through the messaging system.
-Along with that, the proxy passes each request or response pair straight away to its proper destination, without any modification.
+Along with that, the proxy passes each request or response straight away to its proper destination, without any modification.

 The PII detection happens on the payloads, independently from proxying the traffic.
 Thus, the latency the gateway introduces is comparable to usual proxying and is negligible.